fjankowsk/fitpdf/README.md

 ## Input file format ##

-`fitpdf` reads the input data from simple plain text files in comma-separated values (CSV) format.
+`fitpdf` reads the input distribution data from simple plain text files in comma-separated values (CSV) format.
 The files must contain at least the following data fields or columns:

 * "rotation": integer

-The rotation or pulse number corresponding to the fluence entru.
+The rotation or pulse number corresponding to the fluence entry.

-* "zapped": boolean (True/False or 0/1)
+* "zapped": boolean or integer (True/False or 0/1)

 A flag indicating whether the rotation has been zapped or RFI excised.
-All entries with zapped == True are excluded from the fitting.
+All entries where zapped == True are excluded from the fitting.

 * "fluence_on": float